-The mission of the Department of Visual Arts is to educate and empower a diverse community of students through creative and research practices at the undergraduate and graduate levels.
+The mission of the Division of Visual Arts is to educate and empower a diverse community of students through creative and research practices at the undergraduate and graduate levels.
 We prepare students for fulfilling careers as artists, designers, educators, scholars and leaders in a variety of settings.

 - The program is dedicated to educating a diverse community of students.